 This Alfredo sauce is thick and creamy and so delicious.
 It’s got a nuttiness from the parmesan cheese and if the garlic adds a whole other level of flavor.

 - The cheese is important!
 You will want to buy only fresh Parmesan cheese when you make your homemade sauce.
 The grated stuff in the can doesn’t melt and can end up tasting grainy, and the pre-packaged shredded Parmesan won’t melt as well either because of the coating they add to it to keep it from sticking together in the bag.
-Buy the block of Parmesan from the deli for the very best results.
+Use freshly grated Parmesan for the very best results.

 - How to thicken a thin Alfredo sauce: Sauce not thick enough for you?
 Add a couple ounces of softened cream cheese to your sauce and it will give it a creamier texture and will help it thicken up a bit.
 You could also add a rou to the mixture.
 To do this, melt a couple of teaspoons of butter in a small saucepan, and add a couple teaspoons of flour.
 Cook until golden, then add to your simmering sauce and stir until it’s completely incorporated.